farukonder/thats-enough-cloud-for-today/_posts/2023-12-03-streaming-with-great-care.md

 Moreover, the challenging aspect was that the team attempted to increase worker size vertically, resulting in reduced garbage collection, and consequently, fewer file system purges, leading to *more* instances of "No Space Left On Device." error. its something not expected as logical thinking.

-So, the direction to  my team  was, not to use  batch processing for  this case, since my decisions are applied as a standart for all platfrom/product decisins.
-I do not want a solution which  has some tricky parts that need to be applied in  special position.
+Therefore, I instructed my team not to utilize batch processing for this scenario.
+As my decisions serve as the standard for all platform/product choices, I prefer solutions that do not involve intricate elements requiring specific handling in unique situations.

 From platform engineering perspective, a solution should be applied generally without considering special tunings for exceptional cases.